author press kit blunders

-| | |
+| |

 Are you guilty of these author press kit blunders?

-• Have an author press kit on your website
+You need an online author press kit

 1. You don’t have an online press room with an author press kit.

-Get out!
-No press room?
-No press kit?
-No media information?
 You need to read “Must-have online press room elements for authors and books” before you go any further.

-When I’m looking for an expert author to interview for a magazine article assignment and have two choices, which one do you think I’ll contact — the one with a press kit or the one without?
-When I see an online press kit, I think, “This person wants to be interviewed.
-I won’t have to talk him into it.”
+When I’m looking for an expert author to interview for an article assignment and have two choices, which one do you think I’ll contact — the author with a press kit or the one without?

 Unless you’re trying to hide from the press, you need one.
 It’s expected; it’s useful.